Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 | apimgr.admin.password | API Manager admin password | apiAdminPwd! |
 -->

-With these base parameters set, you can already install the helm chart : [Install APIM Helm chart](#install-apim-helm-chart)
+With these base parameters set, you can install the helm chart.
+See [Install APIM Helm chart](#install-apim-helm-chart).

 This deployment will use cert-manager and let's encrypt issuer to provide certificates.
-This requires to have an ingress controller (nginx) that listen on a public IP.
+This requires an ingress controller (nginx) that listen on a public IP.

-You can also customize further the chart values with the following sub-sections.
+You can also customize the chart values with the following sub-sections.

-### Product licence
+### Product license

 A temporary license file is embedded in the default docker image.

 This license key has a lifetime to 2 months maximum.

-This license is perfect for a demo or a POC but another License key must be added for real environments.
+This license is perfect for a demo or a proof of concept but another license key must be added for production environments.

 | Value         | Description                           | Default value  |
 |:------------- |:------------------------------------- |:-------------- |